oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

         </copy>
     ````

-27. Your .env file should look similar to the screenshot below.
+28. Your .env file should look similar to the screenshot below. (*Don't forget the sinqle quotes around the connection string!*)

     ![.env credentials](./images/env-file.png " ")

-28. Save and close the .env file.
+29. Save and close the .env file.

-## Task 6: Create the application environment
+## Task 4: Create the application environment

 1. Create a Virtual Environment.
 It is recommended to create a virtual environment to isolate application dependencies.
 In your terminal, run the following command to create a virtual environment.